-This guide outlines some of the most important information and stats related to plastic in the ocean.
+This guide outlines some of the most important information and stats related to plastic in the ocean (which is a separate issue to plastic on land).

 Summary – Plastic In The Ocean

-- This amount of plastic could increase annually in the future as we produce and use more total plastic
+This amount of plastic could increase annually in the future as we produce and use more total plastic in society

 How Much Plastic Goes Into The Ocean Every Minute?